Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 <http://www.elro.eu/en/products/cat/home-automation/home-control1/transmitters1/remote-control1>`__
 remote control.
 There are a vast number of remote switches available on the market.
-Most of the commercially available remote controls use the HX2262 IC with the same hardware design as of the here used ELRO remote control, so this guide can be used for most remote switches.
+Most of the commercially available remote controls use the HX2262 IC with the same hardware design as the ELRO remote control used here, so this guide can be applied to most remote switches.

-The full hardware description can be found
+The full description of the hardware setup can be found :ref:`here <starter_kit_hardware_hacking_remote_switch_hardware_setup>`.
-:ref:`here <starter_kit_hardware_hacking_remote_switch_hardware_setup>`.

 An example implementation of a GUI (compatible to Windows (.NET),